jsedoc/Pro-Social-Token/applications/README.md

-## A suit of pro social applications for internal use
+## *A suit of pro social applications for internal use*

+1. simulation - simulation environment to test and visualize algorithms